Floating University Programme

 • Daria Sobaeva

-PhD student and research engineer studying the impact of large-scale sea surface temperature anomalies on the dynamics of the mid-troposphere and stratosphere
+Oceanographer, specialist in large-scale sea surface temperature anomalies and dynamics of the mid-troposphere and stratosphere

 • > 3 000